 Who are we, at St Marys?

-We are a church founded academy that promotes the Christian character of the school through all areas of its work from curriculum design through to school leadership.
-The mission that motivated our founders still burns brightly and staff, governors and pupils work together to ensure our values underpin everything we do.
+We are a church-founded Academy that promotes the Christian character of the school through all areas of its work, from curriculum design through to school leadership.
+The founders’ mission to serve our community still burns brightly and staff, governors and pupils work together to ensure our values underpin everything we do.
 Our historic link to the Church of England is very important to us and a significant influence on our academy ethos.
-All staff are expected to be sympathetic to the inclusive Christian ethos of the academy.
+Our staff are sympathetic to the inclusive Christian ethos of the academy.
 We are proud that visitors frequently comment on the friendly and welcoming atmosphere of the academy that this creates and further development of this is paramount to achieving our aims.

-Our values are captured most prominently in the parables of the Two Sons and the Good Samaritan.
-The Two Sons teaches us that some people need more time and compassion than others to flourish and that our actions have consequences for which we must take responsibility.
-The curriculum at St Marys offers a wealth of opportunity, which is enjoyed by our pupils.
-Some, like the younger son in the parable, will need more time, compassion and encouragement than others to develop the skills to do this.
-At St. Mary’s we teach everyone that mistakes are part of life’s adventure and through forgiveness and compassion, we can live well together.
+Our values are captured most prominently in the parables of the Prodigal Son and the Good Samaritan.
+The Prodigal Son teaches us that some people need more time and compassion than others to flourish and that our actions have consequences for which we must take responsibility.

 The Good Samaritan teaches us to show friendship through the acceptance of others, looking for the best in everyone without prejudice.
-In our school, children are encouraged to be kind, welcoming and generous.
+In our school, children are encouraged to be safe, ready and respectful to everyone.
 The same parable teaches us the importance of service to others, even when this is costly to us or we find it difficult.
 Through our curriculum projects, our pupils learn how their empathy and advocacy for others can effect change and make a difference.

 - FriendshipFriendship: Trust, feeling comfortable in each other’s company, being able to share joys and sorrows are all features of friendship and we know that friendship is a high priority for our children.
 During term time, the children will actually spend more time with their friends than their families!
 We encourage healthy friendship where people can grow, have faith and confidence that they can be themselves without judgement.